 That’s why it’s so important to include neck and shoulder stretches into your routine.

-“Your muscles are incredibly efficient and will adapt to whatever position you have them in the most,” says Trevor Thieme, C.S.C.S., Beachbody’s senior fitness and nutrition content manager.
+“Your muscles are incredibly efficient and will adapt to whatever position you have them in the most,” says Trevor Thieme, C.S.C.S., BODi’s executive director of fitness and nutrition content.
 “That’s a problem if you have a desk job, which likely puts you in a hunched position for hours on end each day.”

 Static vs. Dynamic Shoulder Stretches

 There are two primary types of stretching (static and dynamic), and both can help increase flexibility (a muscle’s ability to stretch) and mobility (the degree to which you can move a joint through a complete range of motion).

 But in order to maximize those benefits, you need to do the right kind of stretch at the right time.

 Dynamic stretches are active and involve moving a muscle in and out of a stretched position.

 Walking lunges, arm circles, and trunk rotations are all examples of dynamic stretches.

 “Dynamic stretching increases blood flow and central nervous system activity, and it improves dynamic (or ‘active’) flexibility, which is the kind you need for every athletic endeavor,” Thieme says.

 Static stretches, on the other hand, are just what their name implies: unmoving.